-Eastern View: Ginger is moist and dry at the same time and is known as a universal medicine benefitting everybody and all diseases.
+Eastern View: Ginger is moist and dry at the same time and is known as a universal medicine that benefits everybody and all diseases.
 Especially good for Vata disorders, this is one of Ayurveda’s best go-to spices.
-When using ginger, think digestion, lungs and circulation.
+When using ginger, think about digestion, lungs, and circulation.
 All Vata problems.

 Ginger has a unique effect (prabhava).
-It’s post-digestive quality is sweet which means its long term effect is anti-inflammatory and nourishing while its initial effect is warm and stimulating for the digestion.
-That’s good news for anyone that has digestive and inflammatory problems.
+It’s post-digestive quality is sweet which means its long-term effect is anti-inflammatory and nourishing while its initial effect is warm and stimulating for digestion.
+That’s good news for anyone who has digestive and inflammatory problems.

 Recently, science has started to back up what the Indians have known for a long time… turmeric really does contain compounds with medicinal properties.Turmeric contains curcumin, a substance with powerful anti-inflammatory and antioxidant properties.

 Inflammation is incredibly important.
 It helps the body fight foreign invaders and also has a role in repairing damage.
 Although acute (short-term) inflammation is beneficial, it can become a major problem when it is chronic (long-term) and inappropriately deployed against the body’s own tissues.
 It is now believed that chronic, low-level inflammation plays a major role in almost every chronic, Western disease.
 This includes heart disease, cancer, metabolic syndrome, Alzheimer’s and various degenerative conditions.
 It turns out that curcumin is strongly anti-inflammatory, it is so powerful that studies show it matches the effectiveness of some anti-inflammatory drugs.